Blockasset (BLOCK) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Blockasset Historical Price

-According to the latest data gathered on Blockasset live price page, the current price of Blockasset is 0.06405USD.
-The circulating supply of Blockasset(BLOCK) is 199.02M BLOCK , giving it a market capitalization of $12.73M.
+According to the latest data gathered on Blockasset live price page, the current price of Blockasset is 0.113075USD.
+The circulating supply of Blockasset(BLOCK) is 199.02M BLOCK , giving it a market capitalization of $22.50M.

 The Blockasset Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BLOCK based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.